Visiting the Thomas Edison National Historical Park in West Orange, New Jersey, should be on every geek's list of things to do in life.

 I have come to appreciate writing as a powerful and advanced technology, whether we're scribbling it on a notepad or typing it on a keyboard.
 When we write down our ideas, thoughts, or resolutions, we have a record.
 As Jonah Lehrer put it in his book Imagine: How Creativity Works, "There was nothing.
 Now there is something.
 It's almost like magic."84

-Until it's on paper,
+Until it's on paper, it's vapor.

 The Book Before the Book